GigaHierz/matchme.nft/README.md

 Constantly swiping left or right at strangers faces on ours phones, matching to some, chatting to a few, and actually meeting even fewer.
 Yes, we all have a friend or two who have met their husband or wife on Tinder or Bumble etc, and that’s great, very happy for them, but these dating apps haven’t really evolved much in the last decade, whereas technology has!

+This app will also solve the growing problem of more and more discord servers of NFT projects that we are involved in.
+We can go to the specific ones and it's just to much and so loud and not easy to connect to people.
+Here you will be challenged and incentivized to communicate. - > communicate2earn

 ## So it’s time for a new matching platform!